net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/2-Vessel State/ReachSpecificOrbit Parameter.md

     name = ReachSpecificOrbit
     type = ReachSpecificOrbit

+    // By default, will display stock notes about the orbit details.
+Set to
+    // false to disable this display.
+    //
+    // Type:      <a href="Boolean-Type">bool</a>
+    // Required:  No (defaulted)
+    // Default:   true
+    //
+    displayNotes = true

     // The index (0-based) in the <a href="OrbitGenerator-Behaviour">OrbitGenerator</a> behaviour of the orbit we
     // wish to reference.
     //